lontelis/cosmopit/README.md

 from cosmopit import numMath
 ```
 <br />
-and then use each library to calculate the Comoving Volume distance as: <br />
+and then use each library as following.
+As an example from the cosmology.py library you can calculate the Comoving Volume distance as: <br />

 ```
 distComVol = cosmology.D_V(z=0.5)